Symbicort

 • The dose indicator doesn't show each individual dose and moves slowly after 10 doses have been loaded.
 This means you may not notice movement for each single dose.

-• When the inhaler is empty the loading grip will still move, but the dose indicator will stop moving once the inhaler is empty and the 0 on the dose counter will no longer change.
+• When the inhaler is empty the loading grip will still move, but the dose indicator will stop moving and the 0 on the dose counter won't change.

 Like all medicines Symbicort can cause side effects, although not everyone gets them.
 Often side effects improve as your body adjusts to the new medicine.